Female founders can find the right support for their startup here

 Costs:

-• Administration fee of 133 euros, which, however, is waived if the mentee is or becomes a cooperative member of WeiberWirtschaft
+- Administrative fee of 133 euros, which is waived if the mentee is or becomes a member of the WeiberWirtschaft cooperative

-The bga is a nationwide competence and service center for women's entrepreneurial self-employment.
-Since 2004, it has been bundling the activities available in Germany for women founders, entrepreneurs, female start-ups and business successors.
-The bga offers cross-industry information, consulting services, continuing education, networking opportunities, and facts & figures on all phases of business start-up, expansion, and succession.
+The bga is a nationwide competence and service center for the entrepreneurial independence of women and has been bundling the activities available in Germany for female founders, entrepreneurs, female start-ups and business successors since 2004.
+The bga offers cross-industry information, advisory services, further training, networking opportunities and facts and figures on all phases of business start-ups, expansion and succession.

-Under the umbrella of the bga, consulting institutions for initial and orientation consulting, experts for in-depth technical consulting as well as Germany-wide networks for female founders, female start-ups and female entrepreneurs are brought together for professional exchange at eye level.
+Under the umbrella of the bga, advisory services for initial and orientation advice, experts for in-depth specialist advice and Germany-wide networks for female founders, female start-ups and female entrepreneurs are brought together for an exchange of expertise at eye level.

-In terms of projects, the bga coordinates, among others, the campaign 'Succession is female!' with its annual national action days and the task force on business succession by women.
-The roadshow 'Meine Zukunft: Chefin im Handwerk' ('My future: female boss in the skilled trades') is touring Germany under the direction of the bga, and with Kite - the KI THinktank Female Entrepreneurship, the bga is focusing on combating discrimination against female founders by means of artificial intelligence.
+Among other projects, the bga coordinates the 'Succession is female' campaign with its annual national action days and the task force on business succession by women.
+The roadshow 'Meine Zukunft: Chefin im Handwerk' tours Germany under the direction of the bga and with Kite - the AI THinktank Female Entrepreneurship, the bga focuses on combating discrimination against female founders using artificial intelligence.

 bga: At a glance

-• Information on nationwide events, consulting, networks and mentoring programs.
+- Information on nationwide events, advice, networks and mentoring programs

 Who is supported?